CHI-UMKC/google-geocode-json-xml/README.md

 Google Geocoding: JSON and XML Examples in R
 ============================================

-JSON and XML examples in R markdown files of geocoding a single address using Google's API.
+R markdown files have JSON and XML examples of geocoding a single address using Google's API.

+Separate JSON and XML directories show R files with an example.

 Google seems to prefer using JSON with their API, so I converted an old XML example to use JSON.